Akhilesh1712/RegistrationFormWithBackend/README.md

 For using it you first have to clone this Repo , then open the folder where you have clone , then write these command in terminal

+          npm i express hbs dotenv bcryptjs jsonwebtoken mongoose Then go to main root terminal and type

+          node src/app.js

+what this project uses

  1. For initializing a project

             npm init -y